 Services: Technical Assistance, Assessment, Applied Technology, Monitoring, Evaluation, and Research, Program Development, Strategic Planning, Training, Capacity Development, Knowledge Management

-Technical Expertise: Applied Technology, Health Supply Chain Management, Health Care Waste Management, Human Resources Management, Health Systems Strengthening, Infectious Diseases, Research, Monitoring, and Evaluation
+Technical Expertise: Applied Technology, Health Care Waste Management, Health Supply Chain Management, Universal Health Coverage, Human Resources Management, Infectious Diseases, Research, Monitoring, and Evaluation

 Almost half of the world's population is at risk of contracting malaria.
 In 2015, according to WHO’s 2016 World Malaria Report, there were 212 million malaria cases and an estimated 429,000 malaria deaths.
 The malaria focus area of the USAID | DELIVER PROJECT provided technical assistance to the U.S. President’s Malaria Initiative (PMI) and the U.S. Agency for International Development (USAID) to reduce the burden of malaria worldwide, particularly in Africa.
 Our malaria work under the project was guided by three objectives: